mutablelogic/go-sqlite/pkg/sqlite3/README.md

 file called `sqlite3.pc` to be present (and an existing set of header files and libraries to be available to link against, of course).

-In order to locate the __pkgconfig__ file in a non-standard location, use two environment variables:
+In order to locate the correct installation of `sqlite3` use two environment variables:

   * `PKG_CONFIG_PATH` is used for locating `sqlite3.pc`
   * `DYLD_LIBRARY_PATH` is used for locating the dynamic library when testing and/or running

-On Macintosh with homebrew:
+On Macintosh with homebrew, for example:
-sqlite using `` and this is how I run the tests:

 ```bash
 [bash] brew install sqlite3